-S&P Global Ratings assigned its 'AA+' long-term program rating and 'A' underlying rating to Union-North United School Building Corp., Ind.'s series 2018 ad valorem property tax first mortgage bonds, issued on behalf of Union-North United School Corp.
-At the same time, S&P Global Ratings affirmed its 'AA+' long-term program rating on the school corporation's outstanding debt.
+S&P Global Ratings assigned its 'AA+' long-term program rating and 'A+' underlying rating to Lebanon Community School Corp., Ind.'s series 2018 general obligation (GO) bonds.
+At the same time, S&P Global Ratings affirmed its 'AA+' long-term program rating and 'A+' underlying rating on the school corporation's existing limited tax debt.
 The outlook on all ratings is stable.

-Management indicates the series 2018 bond proceeds will be used for various renovations and improvement projects to school facilities.
+2018 GO bond proceeds will be used for various renovation and improvement projects to school facilities in addition to the purchase of buses, equipment, and technology.

-The 'A' rating is based on the school district's ad valorem tax pledge, and reflects our view of its:
+The 'A+' rating is based on the school district's ad valorem tax pledge, and reflects our view of its: